Welcome to the home page of the 13th Guards Rifle Division.

 Membership is not gender specific and is open to both male and female applicants who have an interest in the Red Army and The Great Patriotic War.

 The "Red Banner" is the units own news letter, which is published quarterly for its members.
-The news letter and the Commissariat's Store are accessible only to unit members.
+The news letter, the Commissariat's Store and Unit Rules & Protocols are accessible only to unit members.

 Go to the Contact page for information on how to contact us or join the 13th Guards and how to view the events page and access the NWW2A forum.